MoonBlvd/Env_setup/environment_setup.md

 	sudo apt-get install zlib1g-dev
 	sudo apt-get install libxml2-dev

+	./configure --enable-freexl=no
 	make -j4 // use 4 cores
 	sudo make install-strip

 	find out the directory of mod_spatialite.so and set the LD_LIBRARY_PATH to it, add following line to ~/.zshrc:

 	export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

+	note: if the installation doesn't work, we can manualy copy the .so files to target directory.

 #### install ipython
 	start a virtualenv by: